jamiebrighton/getclean-course-project/README.md

 *import_data()* - this function takes one argument "datatype" and uses this to source and merge the data for a particular type of records - either the training or test data

 *run_analysis()* - this function calls import_data() to load the raw data in to R, then merges the training and test together before carrying out a number of tidying functions on it.
 Finally it copies the data to a new tidy data set and calculates the mean of each activity for each subject.
+Within this new tidy data, **the column names are not renamed to contain additional reference to the fact that they are mean values, since all values are means**.